Equalzzz/Softlock/README.md

-# Softlock
+# Welcome to Softlock
-Softlock is a turn-based game where blah-blah-bla...
+Softlock is a turn-based game where your dreams come true.

+Here, in Softlock Civilization, you can spawn cells and shoot in other people.